Read Time: 6 Minutes

 - Polyphenols and cocoa-derived flavanols.

-And while a diverse, whole food, plant-based diet that is fiber-rich contains an array of prebiotics, some prebiotic foods that are selective to known beneficial gut bacteria include:8
+And while a diverse, whole food, plant-based diet that is fiber-rich contains an array of prebiotics, some prebiotic foods that are selective to known beneficial gut bacteria include asparagus, bananas, barley, beans, sugar beets, chicory, garlic, honey, human and cow’s milk, onions, peas, rye, seaweed and microalgae, soybeans, tomatoes, and whole grain wheat.9

 - Greater satiety.

-- A reduced desire to eat sweet, salty, and fatty food.
+- A reduced desire to eat sweet, salty, and fatty foods.

 - An increased positive attitude toward some inulin-rich vegetables.